- What is tone of voice?

 Yes.
 The Wordtree team are experienced trainers and have trained thousands of people in organisations around the world to adopt a new tone of voice.
 We offer various training formats and work with you to identify which work best for your teams.

-Training tone of voice is a specialist skill.
+This type of training is a specialist skill.
 It’s not simply a case of memorising something new.
-When you ask people to adopt a new tone of voice, you’re asking them to change the way they communicate.
+When you ask people to adopt a new approach to language, you’re asking them to change the way they communicate.
 Essentially, you’re asking them to change their behaviour.
 So you need to be sensitive, patient and able to answer questions and deal with challenges.

 Which sectors does Wordtree work in?

-Wordtree is a tone of voice agency that works in a number of sectors, including:
+Wordtree works in a number of sectors, including:

 - Financial services